DiarmuidHenry/Project-03/README.md

 ![Loaded saved routes](/documents/readme-images/example-loaded-save.webp)

-In the instance that a name not responding to saved route/s is entered, an error message appears.
+In the instance that a name not correlating to a previous save is entered, an error message appears.

 ![Loading save error](/documents/readme-images/nonexistant-save.webp)

-- Data validation: ensuring that the input is of exactly the correct form.
-This includes checking if Town Card and Entry/Exit Card input only contains spaces and integers (as requested); that the numbers are in the range $1$ - $52$; that Town Cards are entered when asked for Town Cards; that Entry/Exit cards anre entered when asked for Entry/Exit Cards; that no duplicate Town Cards are entered; that the save name is unique; that the load name corresponds to a previous save.
+- Data validation: ensuring that the input is in exactly the correct form.
+This includes checking if Town Card and Entry/Exit Card input only contains spaces and integers (as requested); that the numbers are in the range $1$ - $52$; that Town Cards are entered when asked for Town Cards; that Entry/Exit cards are entered when asked for Entry/Exit Cards; that no duplicate Town Cards are entered; that the save name is unique; that the load name corresponds to a previous save.
 I also created `yes_inputs` and `no_inputs`, which allow several variationns of `YES` and `NO` to be accepted, to allow for a missed letter/spelling mistake/lower case letters.
 It is also important to note that an incorrect input can often lead to more than one error (e.g. if, when prompted to enter Town Cards, the user enters a non-integer value as well as an Entry/Exit card, such as `r 5`).
 Rather than flooding the screen with several error messages, I decided to just print one.
 If the user then fixed this one error and not the other, another relevant error message would appear alerting them of the problem.
 More specifics can be seen in the [Functional Testing below](#functional-testing).

 ## Technology \& Resources